rayhamo98/candidate_searcher/README.md

 ## Description

-This project allows the user to select from existing vehicles or create new ones.
-It also demonstrates the movement of the vehicle, including starting, accelerating, decelerating, reversing, turning, and stopping.
+This project allows the user to search for candidate.

 ## Table of contents